Providing global opportunities

 - We operate in a world of increasing global connectivity and the ability to be culturally/globally proficient and to speak a second language is a step towards becoming a “global citizen”

-Papers will be taught using a combination of lectures, tutorials and directed readings.
-Language classes are often small and personalised attention can be given to students.
+Papers are taught using a combination of lectures, tutorials and directed readings.
+Language classes are often small, and students receive personalised attention.

 Student exchange and internships